 Babak Fort at Kaleibar- Tabriz province has different names.
 This castle also is known as Papak Fort, Babak Castle, Immortal Castle, or Republic Castle.
 This strong and high fortress is one of the most historic and interesting castles in Iran.
 It remained from the Sassanid period.
 This fort name is from an Iranian militant leader Babak Khorram Din vs. Arabs and Abbasids in Iran who fought the Islamic caliphate of Abbassids.
 Iranian gather here during the first weekend in July for the annual commemoration of Babak Khorramdin.
 The Babek Kharaddin Fort located over a mountain with about 2300 to 2700 m from sea level.
 The castle surrounded by a depth valley of 400 to 600 meters from each side.

 8-Karim Khan Citadel

-After Karim Khan chose Shiraz as the capital, he ordered repairs to the city's fortifications, which included a rampart and a ditch.
+When Karim Khan chose Shiraz as the capital, he ordered repairs to the city's fortifications, which included a rampart and a ditch.
 As part of the reinforcement work, he also commissioned the creation of a fortified residential and administrative district in the center of the city.
-The exact date of construction of the Citadel is uncertain, but it is surely one of the first buildings started and completed in Shiraz under the Zand rule.
+The exact date of construction of the Citadel is uncertain, but it is surely one of the first buildings that started and completed in Shiraz under the Zand rule.
 The basic plan of the building is simple.
 It consists of an enclosure of 12,800 m², with a circular tower at each corner rising to around 14 m - slightly higher than the retaining walls.
 For defense purposes, the Citadel was surrounded by a ditch 4 m deep, of which no trace remains.

 9- Alamout Castle